Repository

 This will create a directory in your area whose name is “REPOSITORY”.
 You do not create that directory in advance; git clone will create it for you.

 Note that the text OWNER and REPOSITORY in the above command are examples.
-Your working group has to tell you the GitHub name of the owner of the repository, and the name of the repository.
+Your working group has to tell you what these names are.

 • Go into that directory.
 Assuming that the directory has the naive name of REPOSITORY: